Optimizing Federated Learning by Entropy-Based Client Selection: Proposed Method

-The experiment demonstrates that FedEntOpt achieves the highest entropy regarding the accumulated label distribution of the chosen subset compared to the random selection and the reselection method.
-It consistently maintains this high entropy over the course of training, exhibiting low variance in contrast to the other approaches.
-Interestingly, our results show how random selection tends to have a higher average entropy compared to the reselection approach.
+FedEntOpt consistently achieves the highest entropy with respect to the aggregated label distribution of the selected subset compared to both random selection and the re-selection method, with low variance throughout training.
+Interestingly, our results show how random selection tends to have a higher average entropy compared to the re-selection approach.
 This indicates that decisions based on soft labels can be misleading and lead to less effective aggregated updates lacking contributions of certain labels due to the lower overall entropy value.
 One possible reason is that the parameters of the global model might significantly deviate from the optimal parameters for the local data distributions.
 This divergence means that training on individual clients becomes less effective, since their updates do not align well with the objective of the global model, making the use of soft labels not informative at all.
-Preliminary experiments show that the global model performance of the reselection method is worse than FedAvg due to the lower average entropy.
+Preliminary experiments show that the global model performance of the re-selection method is worse than that of FedAvg due to the lower average entropy.
 Therefore, we will omit this method in our experiments.
-The high average entropy achieved by FedEntOpt suggests that participating clients collectively possess samples covering all labels.
-For a classification problem with \( C \) labels, the entropy of the combined label distribution is maximized at \( \log_2(C) \).
-If the entropy is higher than \( \log_2(C-1) \), it indicates that the selected clients have samples for all labels.
-For \( C=10 \) in the considered case of CIFAR-10 data, we need an entropy over \( \log_2(9) = 3.17 \).
-Fig. \ref{fig:entropy-over-rounds} shows that FedEntOpt achieves this on average, suggesting the subset contains samples for all labels, while each client only has samples for 2 labels.
-Although the transmission of the label information does not reveal the raw data, there is still the possibility to reconstruct certain aspects of the data.
-Therefore, we will apply differential privacy, which adds noise to the label vector of each client, to protect the uploaded label counts, shown in the experiment section.
+Since the maximum entropy for a $C$-class problem is $\log_2(C)$, an entropy exceeding $\log_2(C-1)$ implies coverage of all labels.
+Fig. \ref{fig:entropy-over-rounds} shows that for $C=10$, FedEntOpt consistently exceeds $\log_2(9)\approx3.17$.
+This indicates that despite each client having only two labels, the selected subset collectively covers all ten.

+Although the transmission of the label information does not reveal the raw data, there is still the possibility to reconstruct certain aspects of the data, such as statistical properties.
+To mitigate this, we will apply differential privacy, which adds noise to the label vector of each client to protect the uploaded label counts, as shown in the experiment section.